Suitable for Framing

 Suitable for Framing is the second studio album by American rock band Three Dog Night.
-The album was released on the Dunhill record label on June 11, 1969 and was the first of two albums released by the band that year (see 1969 in music).
+The album was released on the Dunhill record label on June 11, 1969 and was the first of two albums released by the band that year.

 The album contains the top 20 hit singles "Easy to Be Hard", "Eli's Coming", and "Celebrate"; the latter of which (along with the album's opening track "Feelin' Alright") featured the Chicago horn section.
-It is also notable for being the first album by Three Dog Night to include songs written by band members, and for its inclusion of the Elton John / Bernie Taupin song "Lady Samantha," as the duo of John/Taupin would not become widely known in the United States for another year.
+It is also notable for being the first album by Three Dog Night to include songs written by band members, and for its inclusion of the Elton John / Bernie Taupin song "Lady Samantha", as the duo of John/Taupin would not become widely known in the United States for another year.

 The album reached the top 10 on charts in both The United States and Canada and became certified gold by the RIAA at the end of the year.